 Elementary schools in the northeast section of the district (Highlands/Sunset) are already at capacity; some now have many

 more students than the school was original built for.
 Additionally, that area of Renton continues to grow at a rapid pace with families and businesses moving into the area for its regionally low housing costs, good schools and amenities, and quality of life.
 The City of Renton and the Renton Housing Authority have big plans to provide more market-rate, affordable housing throughout the area.
 This growth and other construction projects, coupled with the current high number of students in area schools, means the district must act now to provide more learning space for current students and those we know will move into the area in the next several years.

 Will the proposed bond measure increase my tax rate?

-Because of improved assessed property value and the many additional families and businesses that have moved into the district, these measures will not increase tax-rates, and district tax-rates will continue to decline.
-Renton School District tax-rates have been steadily declining over the past few years.
+No. Because of improved assessed property values and the many additional families and businesses that have moved into the Renton School District boundaries, this measure will not increase tax-rates.

 What about senior citizens on a fixed income?